Our Team

 Alex is the community outreach coordinator for the National Right to Housing Network.
 Alex is also a PhD candidate in Anthropology at Western University, whose research explores gender, homelessness, and housing policy—specifically focusing on the ways in which gender-diverse people with lived experience of homelessness mobilize their experiences to reform policy.
 Alex is committed to advancing the role of people with lived experience in realizing the right to housing.
 Alex’s academic research and community involvement is deeply informed by their lived experience of homelessness and involvement in the child welfare system, as well as their experiences at the intersection of queerness and disability.

-Alex is a member of the Vote Housing national campaign council, and currently serves on the steering committees of both the Canadian Lived Experience Leadership Network, and the Women’s National Housing and Homelessness Network.
+Alex is a member of the Vote Housing national campaign council and currently serves on the steering committee of the Women’s National Housing and Homelessness Network.
 Alex is also affiliated with the Making the Shift Scholars with Lived Experience Network, and the Child Welfare Political Action Committee.

 Misha Khan (she/her)